-Your current bank can only offer their set LMI premiums, interest rates and loan products.
+Your current bank can only offer its set LMI premiums, interest rates and loan products.

 Is there a better way to compare loans?

-We take a very different three step approach to help you find the cheapest loan:
+Home Loan Experts takes a very different, 3-step approach to help you find the cheapest loan:

-- Identify which lenders, LMI providers & discounts you can qualify for;
+- Identify the lenders, LMI providers and discounts for which you qualify.

-- Identify your specific needs, required loan features & what you are trying to achieve with your loan; and
+- Identify your specific needs, required loan features and objectives for your loan.

-- Create a simple comparison for you, by taking your needs, the interest rate, fees, LMI premium and the loan features all into account.
+- Create a simple comparison for you, by taking all of the above into account.

-We are here to give you the information that you need to make an informed decision, not to push particular lenders or loans.
+We’re here to give you the information you need to make an informed decision, not to push particular lenders or loans.

 Will the mortgage insurer approve your loan?